 Graduate Program Chair in Composition and Theory, David Rakowski

 Joint MA Advisor in Music & Women's and Gender Studies, Allan R. Keiler

 For more information about admissions, financial aid, and student services, please visit the Graduate School of Arts and Sciences.

-The department offers an interdisciplinary program with the Women's and Gender Studies Program, leading to a joint Master of Arts in Music & Women's and Gender Studies.
-Topics include feminist theory, gender studies, cultural history and the investigation of work by and about women.
+For doctoral students (only) we offer an interdisciplinary program with Women's and Gender Studies, leading to a joint M.A. in passing in music & women's and gender studies.
+Topics include feminist theory, gender studies, cultural history, and the investigation of work by and about women.

-- One course in feminist research methodologies (WMGS 198a: Women’s and Gender Studies Research Seminar, or the Feminist Inquiry course offered through the Graduate Consortium in Women's Studies, or an alternate).
+- One course in feminist research methodologies (WMGS 208b, or the Feminist Inquiry course offered through the Graduate Consortium in Women's Studies).

-- Two courses at the graduate level listed as electives in Women's and Gender Studies.
+- Two courses at the graduate level from another department as listed as electives in Women's and Gender Studies.
 Directed reading course WMGS 299a,b may serve as one of the electives.

 - Four courses at the graduate level in the music department.
 One graduate course from the consortium that is related to music & women’s and gender studies may be substituted.
 One of the four courses must include a seminar paper that focuses on a topic related to women’s and gender studies.
 In cases where this is not possible, an independent study leading to a paper addressing an issue specifically related to music & women’s and gender studies may be substituted.
 MUS 171a is also required.